Chapel Street

 1947

-Outside the Primitive Chapel (left to right in the back row left to right) are Peggy Mines, David Hawkins, unknown young lady, Arthur Hawkins (the Chapel Steward, not ordained), Ethel Hawkings, Mr Brown and his son Norman Brown in Club Scout uniform, at what is beleived to a Sunday School activity.
+Left to right in the back row, at what is believed to be a Sunday School activity, are Peggy Mines, David Hawkins, an unknown young lady, Arthur Hawkins (the Chapel Steward, not ordained), Ethel Hawkings, Mr Brown, and his son Norman Brown in Club Scout uniform.

 1965